Bunuel

 Official Solution:

-John has 12 clients and he wants to use color coding to identify each client.
-If either a single color or a pair of two different colors can represent a client code, what is the minimum number of colors needed for the coding?
-Assume that changing the color order within a pair does not produce different codes.
+John has 12 clients, and he wants to use color coding to identify each of them.
+He can use either a single color or a pair of two different colors to represent a client code.
+Assuming that switching the order of colors within a pair does not create a different code, what is the minimum number of colors needed for this coding scheme?

 A. 24